Australia Day 2026: What’s On In Newcastle, Lake Macquarie & the Hunter

 We acknowledge that Australia Day is a complex issue.
 On one hand, January 26 marks the arrival of the First Fleet at Sydney Cove and is the official national day of Australia but it is also considered a day of mourning for Aboriginal and Torres Strait Islander people.

 You can mark the day with family-friendly events happening around Newcastle, Lake Macquarie, Port Stephens and the Hunter.
-You can also learn more about respectful First Nations engagement as well as ways to stand in solidarity with First Nations peoples.
+You can also learn more about respectful First Nations engagement with First Nations peoples.

 Ngarrama – to sit, listen and know